Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Get event properties

-Get all an event's properties.
+Get all properties on an event.

 #### Example query